 Bailey Heath

-Mathematics PhD Candidate, University of South Carolina
+PhD in Mathematics, University of South Carolina

 bailey.heath@yale.edu